Showtime Sunday Nights Return with 'Shameless,' 'House of Lies,' 'Californication'

 Showtime is the channel to be watching on Sunday nights.
 After the nail-biting returns of Dexter and Homeland, the premium cabler is now bringing the laughs with new seasons of Shameless, House of Lies, and Californication, starting tonight.

 All three shows have some element of people behaving badly, whether it's Frank Gallagher's lack of parenting or Hank Moody's ever-growing list of flings.
 That concept works better for some shows than it does others.
 Season six of Californication is the same debauchery with a different theme.
 After trying the film world in season four, this time around Hank (David Duchovny, who also directs the season premiere) is working on a musical with drugged-up rock star Atticus (guest star Tim Minchin).
+This is not the kind of show you'd take your kids to, and Hank isn't going to suddenly become PC either.
 Maggie Grace also appears in a season-long arc as Faith, the next woman Hank meets and eventually beds, and Marilyn Manson is due to pop by.
 The show hasn't changed its stripes at all, and at this point, you either like it or you don't.

 There's misbehavior going on during the sophomore run of House of Lies, too.
 While Marty Kaan (a scenery-chewing Don Cheadle, still looking like he's having the time of his life) and his 'Pod' are doing things you wouldn't do, that's at least tempered by the fact they're putting the screws to people you want to see get their comeuppance.
 The cast is what makes Lies work: their charisma and obvious enjoyment sells the show to the audience like their characters persuade clients.